 The Schwartz sisters opened Starry Lane Bakery in November of 2011 to make the lives of those of us with food allergies a little bit easier, and a whole lot sweeter.
 Chocolaty and gooey, or sweet and crispy, the simple pleasure of a fresh baked cookie is an experience that everyone should be able to enjoy.

-All Starry Lane Bakery products are made on-site in a dedicated facility that is free of gluten, soy, dairy, eggs, tree nuts, peanuts, fish, and shellfish, as well as being vegan and free of all artificial food dyes.
+All Starry Lane Bakery products are made on-site in a dedicated facility that is free of gluten, soy, dairy, eggs, tree nuts, peanuts, fish, and shellfish, as well as being free of all artificial food dyes.
 The utmost care is taken to make sure that the taste, texture, and appearance of each pastry are just what you remember from your own childhood.
 Share the heartwarming experience of a fresh baked cookie with the ones you love. .

 At one time or another everyone’s life hits a turning point.
 The path you’ve been traveling for years pivots, or forks, or on rare occasions ends in a sharp precipice overlooking a bottomless and terrifying gorge.
 My downfall came from a most unexpected source, the snowy white marzipan coating on a three tier wedding cake.